1. Sanger Sequencing

 - FinchTV software for viewing and editing chromatograms (Macintosh OS X, Windows, Linux).
 Free access.

 - Geneious is a comprehensive suite of tools for analysis a range of sequencing data.
-Trial and student discount available.
+Trial and student discounts available.

 - Genemapper 5.0 for Windows 7 is available for Microsatellite, AFLP and RFLP analysis from Applied Biosystems.